Qiming-C/Flink-WordCount/README.md

 ### Other Directory
-otherthan the wordcount program, there are many example of streamApi code in the corresponding folder
+Other than the wordCount program, there are many example of streamApi code in the corresponding folder